All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 By phone.
 Call the FDA at 1-800-FDA-1088 (1-800-332-1088).
 A representative will help you complete the report over the phone.
 This option is good if you find the online form confusing or prefer to talk to a person.

 By mail.
 Download Form FDA 3500B, fill it out, and mail it to the address on the form.
-This is the slowest option but works if you do not have reliable internet access.
+This is the slowest option but works if you don't have reliable internet access.

 When filling out the report, include as much detail as possible.
 The medication name and dose, the date you started taking it, the date the adverse event occurred, a description of the event, and whether you were hospitalized or needed medical treatment.
 If the medication is a compounded product, note the pharmacy name and any lot numbers from the vial.

 Your report is confidential.
 The FDA uses reports to identify safety patterns, not to take action against individual patients.
-You will not get in trouble for reporting.
+You won't get in trouble for reporting.

 Reporting to Your State Pharmacy Board